aparna4scholas/mod3_final/README.md

  # mission statemnt:
  Personal Protection Equipment
  This project displays the available PPE inventory in each city.so that all the hospitals and government can use this data.
- -->Technologies:
+ Technologies:
- ->UI:
+  UI:
- ->Developed in ReactJs
+  Developed in ReactJs
- ->Backend :
+ Backend :
- ->Developed in Spring boot with postgres database.It has 3 models ->1.Inventory
+ Developed in Spring boot with postgres database.It has 3 models 1.Inventory
- ->2.Displays meta data like cities to shown.
+  2.Displays meta data like cities to shown.
- ->3.city population data.
+ 3.city population data.

- -->Springboot App:
+   Springboot App:
-->How to setup
+ How to setup

-->Download source code
+ Download source code
-->create a postgres database on the machine with name "ppe_db" ->Run springboot application APIs
+ create a postgres database on the machine with name "ppe_db" Run springboot application APIs

-->PPE Inventory:
+ PPE Inventory:

 1.GET /ppe_api/v1/ppedata - Retrieves all
 2.POST /ppe_api/v1/pperecords - creates new city inventory